Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // Warnings were encountered during analysis:
 //
-// src/longhands.ts:179:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:179:7 - (ae-incompatible-release-tags) The symbol ""background-attachment"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:180:7 - (ae-incompatible-release-tags) The symbol ""background-clip"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:181:7 - (ae-incompatible-release-tags) The symbol ""background-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:182:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:182:7 - (ae-incompatible-release-tags) The symbol ""background-image"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:183:7 - (ae-incompatible-release-tags) The symbol ""background-origin"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:184:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:184:7 - (ae-incompatible-release-tags) The symbol ""background-position-x"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:185:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:185:7 - (ae-incompatible-release-tags) The symbol ""background-position-y"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:186:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:186:7 - (ae-incompatible-release-tags) The symbol ""background-repeat-x"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:187:7 - (ae-incompatible-release-tags) The symbol ""background-repeat-y"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:188:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:188:7 - (ae-incompatible-release-tags) The symbol ""background-size"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:189:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:190:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:191:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:191:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:192:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:193:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal